pranav278/Simple_Devops_Project/an3.md

-# Ansible Playbook to Create image and Container
+## Step 5: Ansible Playbook to Create image and Container

 First Login to Ansible-Server as ansadmin